-> On average, myallocator saves properties 10 minutes per week per two rooms per connected channel.
-With that calculation, a 100 room hotel connected to 5 channels saves up to 41 hours a week.
-Or, a 20 room property connected to 3 channels would save 5 hours a week.
+On average, myallocator saves properties 10 minutes per week per two rooms per connected channel.
+With that calculation, a 100-room hotel connected to 5 channels saves up to 41 hours a week.
+Or, a 20-room property connected to 3 channels would save 5 hours a week.

-While channel managers are used to connect to third-party distribution partners, they can also help fuel direct booking efforts.
+While channel managers are used to connecting to third-party distribution partners, they can also help fuel direct booking efforts.
 Online travel agencies (OTAs) are great for helping properties get in front of new potential guests.
-They offer added reach and sophisticated marketing tactics that can help interested travelers find properties that meet their wants and needs.
+They offer added reach and sophisticated eCommerce marketing tactics that can help interested travelers find properties that meet their wants and needs.

 Technology continues to change the way hospitality businesses operate for the better.
-Channel management systems in particular help managers and staff save wasted time and headaches on monotonous and often tedious tasks, while improving operational metrics by reducing errors and overbookings.
-If you’ve never used a channel manager before or worry about changing software provider, try a solution that offers a free trial, such as myallocator.
-Properties of all shapes and sizes become more successful by leveraging technology to streamline distribution management.
-Learn also how to find the channel management solution that fits your property’s needs.
+Channel management systems, in particular, help managers and staff save wasted time and headaches on monotonous and often tedious tasks while improving operational metrics by reducing errors and overbookings.
+If you’ve never used a channel manager before or worry about changing software providers, try a user-friendly solution that offers a free trial, such as myallocator.
+Properties of all shapes and sizes become more successful by leveraging technology to streamline distribution management synchronization.